scribe-org/Scribe-Android/CONTRIBUTING.md

 <a id="issues-projects"></a>

-### Unit Testing Conventions for Scribe Android
+### Unit Testing Conventions for Scribe-Android

-To maintain consistency and clarity in the Scribe Android codebase, we recommend you to follow these conventions when writing unit tests.
+To maintain consistency and clarity in the Scribe-Android codebase, we recommend you to follow these conventions when writing unit tests.
 These guidelines cover the organization, naming conventions, scope, and structure for unit tests.

 #### 1. Project Structure for Unit Tests